 Now I shall step away from Alex and his lock.
 Step away.
 Step away.

 Oh, wait, I get it now.
 17 x 2 = 34.
 So the 2nd number in the series doubles the first.
+I already knew that, and one expects the third number to be doubled but it's not.
+But it is!
 The third number?
 It doubles, but only when flipped.
 34 x 2 is 68.
 Flip the 68 and you have 89.

 146 MS Alex from behind.